adikabintang/adikabintang.github.io/_posts/2020-10-04-simple-is-hard.md

 Some of BB King licks are not that difficult to copy (I repeat: *some*.
 Some other of his licks are very hard to imitate, especially the bendings and the vibrato).
 But, try to do as simple as BB King in a jam while killing it like he always did is very very very hard.

-If, in technology, the simplicity basically relies on the ability understand the problem, in music, I think it relies on the ability to feel the rhythm and hit the perfec timing to play the notes.
+If, in technology, the simplicity basically relies on the ability understand the problem, in music, I think it relies on the ability to feel the rhythm and hit the perfect timing to play the notes.
 Of course it takes more than that, but at least that's the starting point.
-And both require knwledge and experience.
+And both require knowledge and experience.